Compare any two graphics cards:

 Pixel Rate

-The Radeon HD 3850 X2 is just a bit (about 14%) more effective at full screen anti-aliasing than the Radeon RX 560, and will be capable of handling higher resolutions without slowing down too much. (explain)
+The Radeon HD 3850 X2 should be a bit (approximately 14%) more effective at anti-aliasing than the Radeon RX 560, and will be able to handle higher resolutions without slowing down too much. (explain)

 Radeon HD 3850 X2 21376 Mpixels/sec